Bylaws of the Coon Lake Improvement Association

 ARTICLE VIII.
 NOMINATIONS AND ELECTIONS.

-SECTION A. Nominations for elected positions for the open terms may be received by the Board prior to the Annual Spring Meeting.
-Nominations also will be accepted from the floor at the Spring Meeting.
+SECTION A. Nominations for elected positions for the open terms shall be received by the Board prior to the Annual Spring Meeting.
+Nominations also shall be accepted from the floor at the Spring Meeting.

 SECTION B. Officers shall be elected by plurality vote of the Association members voting.